-How Infocyte is Helping Prevent Election Hacking in Texas
+How Infocyte is Helping Prevent Election Hacking in Texas with Election Security Assessments

-Like all modern computer systems, electronic voting machines run an operating system (OS) with hard drive space, a processor, and memory.
 Infocyte’s detection and response platform is unique in a three ways, which make it ideal for Election Security Assessments:

 - Hunts within memory where advanced cyber attackers can hide.